AOzmond/usb-tree/README.md

 **USB Tree** is a cross-platform desktop and command-line tool that visualizes, logs, and monitors USB devices connected to your computer in real-time.
 The desktop application is built in **Go** with **Wails v2**, combining a native Go backend with a modern **Svelte + TypeScript** frontend.
-The command-line tool is still under development, but will feature the same Go backend libraries.
+The command-line tool is still under development but will feature the same Go backend libraries.

 Use USB Tree to:

 - View all currently connected USB devices in a hierarchical “tree” view
-- Log device connect/disconnect events with timestamps
+- Log devices connect/disconnect events with timestamps
 - Display vendor, and product information
 - Compare changes across sessions for debugging or audit purposes